macdonald0603/Independent-Books-Online/README.md

 - License

 **Introduction**
-This project was primarilly a AWS 3-tiered architecture project, and using terraform to deploy the projects in Dev,UAT,Prod.
+This project was primarilly a AWS 3-tiered architecture project, deployi in Dev,UAT,Prod, and focusing on hands on core AWS features, as well as Infrastructure as Code using Terraform.
 Objective: Deploy a scalable AWS infrastructure using Terraform for Dev, UAT, and Prod environments.
-Each environment will have specific AWS resources that align with its purpose.
+Each environment has specific AWS resources that align with its purpose.

     Dev
     - AWS Elastic File System (EFS), CloudWatch Logs